netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 ```

 !!!
 Note
-    Only `PathServer`, `CertificateServer` and the `InternalAddrs` of `BorderRouter` _need_ to be accessible for the endhost.
+    Only `PathServer`, `CertificateServer` and the `InternalAddrs` of `BorderRouter` _need_ to be accessible for the end host.
-    Also opening the others is bonus, for the sake of simplicity.
+    This command also changes the address for the `BeaconServer` and the `CtrlAddr` of the `BorderRouter` as a bonus, for the sake of simplicity.

 Restart your AS services by running `sudo systemctl restart scionlab.target`.

-## 3. Extract and adapt endhost configuration
+## 3. Extract and adapt end host configuration

-To create the configuration for the endhost, we copy the configuration (modified in the previous step) from the node's `/etc/scion/gen` directory: we'll need the `dispatcher/` and the `ISD*/AS*/endhost` directory.
+To create the configuration for the end host, we copy the configuration (modified in the previous step) from the node's `/etc/scion/gen` directory: we'll need the `dispatcher/` and the `ISD*/AS*/end host` directory.

 The following snippet describes one way to achieve this: